gg1711/Towards-a-Secure-Framework-for-Artifact-centric-Workflows-Leveraging-Runtime-Enforcement/README.md

 1. Change directory to */easy-rte-master*
     > cd easy-rte-master/

+2. Need this step for first time only.
+You need to download Go programming language to build few libraries.
+Follow [this link](https://go.dev/doc/install)  to install Go programming langauge.
+Now run make command.
+    > make

 2. Compile and build our project file for generating enforcement monitor based on our constraints specified.
     > make c_enf c_build  PROJECT=runtime_lifecycle_enforcer